madhulathachavali/Effectiveness-of-Drug-Treatments-on-Tumor-Growth/README.md

 #### Tumor Weight: Capomulin shows a significant effect on tumor weight in age groups 1, 3, 7, 16, and 17, where the differences between Placebo and Capomulin are statistically significant, indicating the drug's efficacy.

 #### Metastasis Sites: Capomulin results in more mice with 0 metastatic sites, especially in younger age groups, suggesting better control of metastasis compared to Placebo, which exhibits higher variability and more metastatic sites, particularly in older age groups.

+#### Capomulin is effective in inhibiting tumor growth and metastasis, especially in age groups 1, 3, 7, 16, and 17.